If you’ve been diagnosed with hepatitis C, your doctor may want you to take Epclusa.

-In studies, Epclusa was successful at curing hepatitis C in most people who took the drug.
-But it’s possible to get hepatitis C again.
+In studies, Epclusa was successful at curing hepatitis C infection in most people who took the drug.
+But it’s possible to get a hepatitis C infection again.
 Having it once doesn’t make you immune to it.

-After you’re cured, avoid certain activities that may raise the risk of getting hepatitis C again.
-Examples of these activities may include:
+After your infection is cured, avoid certain activities that may raise the risk of getting a hepatitis C infection again.
+Examples of these activities include:

-- sharing needles with someone who may have hepatitis C
+- sharing needles with someone who may have HCV

 - getting a tattoo or body piercing with unsanitary equipment

-- having sex without a condom or other barrier method with a partner who may have hepatitis C
+- having sex without a condom or other barrier method with a partner who may have HCV

-After hepatitis C treatment, you may want to take certain steps to help you stay on track toward your health and wellness goals.
+After HCV treatment, you may want to take certain steps to help you stay on track toward your health and wellness goals.
 These might include: